 Collaborative, project-based initiatives form the core of the Design and Technology experience.
 The program is located within the School of Art, Media, and Technology (AMT), alongside allied programs in Communication Design, Fine Arts, Photography, and Illustration.
 As new technologies facilitate increasingly sophisticated communication, the disciplines in AMT continue to merge.
 This enables the school to flexibly address social needs through art and design.
-Students collaborate on projects, take courses together, and partner with students from other Parsons schools and programs throughout The New School.
+Students collaborate on projects, take courses together, and partner with students from other Parsons schools and from programs throughout The New School.

 Liberal Arts Inquiry